jonaspaq/dtr/README.md

 docker-compose up -d --build
 ```

-Check logs if dependencies are installing.
+After build, check logs if dependencies are installing.
 Wait for installs to succeed.

 For composer, run ``` docker-compose logs -f composer ```